India: Why are young graduates still struggling to get jobs? – DW – 11/21/2024

 Still not enough doctors and nurses

-Chakraborty, who has studied the issue closely, points to India's healthcare sector, particularly filling the positions for doctors and nurses.
-Despite having a large pool of trained individuals there is still a dearth of specialist doctors at rural health centers, and the crisis has worsened over the years.
+Chakraborty, who has studied the issue closely, points to India's healthcare sector, particularly when it comes to filling positions for doctors and nurses.
+Despite having a large pool of trained individuals, there is still a dearth of specialist doctors at rural health centers, and the crisis has worsened over the years.

 As of March 2023, only 4,413 specialist doctors were available for community health centers when almost 22,000 were needed, a survey showed.